Klaaktu/polyvis-wasm/README.md

 - [ ] Test edge cases: empty list to iou()
 - [ ] Dependabot
 - [ ] Can JS handle NaN (div by 0 in float)?
+- [ ] Put the export function in JS instead, except the serialization.
+I don't like all the explicit error propagating.
+Those errors likely won't be fatal in JS anyway.